 - Return the pot back to the stove on low heat.

 - In a small pan, over medium heat, place the butter & cumin.
-Keep stirring for 1-2 minutes until the butter melts & the whole mixture takes a darker color.
+Stir for 1 minute or until the butter melts & the mixture is fragrant.

 - Pour the butter/cumin mixture over the soup & stir well.